Overview

 - Enter a name for the file when prompted, such as dreamhost-git-key.

-This step copies your public key into your DreamHost server's authorized_keys file.
+This step copies the public key from your home computer to your DreamHost server's authorized_keys file.

-To run the following commands, you need the name of your DreamHost server and the user/password assigned to your website.
-View the following articles to locate this information:
+To run these commands, you need the name of your DreamHost server and the user/password assigned to your website.
+See these articles to locate this information:

-Additionally, the DreamHost website username you're running the command with must be configured as a Shell user.
-View the following article on instructions on how to configure this:
+Additionally, the DreamHost website username you're running the command with must be configured as a shell user.

-- Run the following command to copy your key to your DreamHost server.
+- Copy your key to your DreamHost server.

 [local ~]$ cat ~/.ssh/dreamhost-git-key.pub | ssh user@server.dreamhost.com "mkdir ~/.ssh; cat >> ~/.ssh/authorized_keys"

-You may receive the following error when running this command:
+You may receive this error when running this command:

 mkdir: cannot create directory `/home/username/.ssh': File exists

 This simply means the /.ssh directory already exists on the web server.
-If you see this, remove the portion of the command that creates the directory and run again.
+If you see this, remove the mkdir ~/.ssh; portion of the command that creates the directory and run again.
 For example:

 [local ~]$ cat ~/.ssh/dreamhost-git-key.pub | ssh user@server.dreamhost.com "cat >> ~/.ssh/authorized_keys"